furaga/UnityAvartarRetarget/Assets/JustWithJoints/README.md

 In these case, researchers need to estimate bone orientations just from joint 3D locations.
 However, againt intuition, how to do this is not obvious and it is hard to find sample codes.
-(At least, I could not google anything helpful)
+(At least, I could not google anything helpful) (Inverse kinematics often generate unstable results because they are dependent on initial pose)

 JustWithJoints is for you!
 It contains simple and great examples:
 - Assets/JustWithJoints/Scenes/1_Locations.unity: Control a skeleton simply by retargetting joint locations.